levex/aeterno/design/protocol-master-sys.md

 Similarly, `MIN` and `PAT` refer to minor and patch versions of Aeterno.
 Each minor version bump is a backwards-compatible change with _new_ features, while a `PAT` version bump is a backwards compatible bugfix.

+Finally, `TEXT` is a blob (i.e., a hostname) identifying the system in question via some user-defined value.